ollieb216/Latex-Resume/README.md

 # Latex-Resume
-Resume written in latex for Fall 2025
+Resume written in latex for Fall 2025 - Spring 2026